 - Control habits: hypnotherapy can help you stop smoking, drinking, gambling, nail biting, skin picking and other habits.

 - Help with weight loss: hypnotherapy can change approaches to eating, and the types of food which we choose to eat.
 It can also be used to increase motivation to exercise appropriately.

 - Enhance performance: hypnotherapy can be used to decrease public speaking anxiety, performance anxiety, and procrastination.
 It can help improve motivation, memory and recall, concentration, sales performance, and sports performance.

 - Improve self-confidence: hypnotherapy can be used to improve confidence, self-reliance, self-esteem, and improve self-image.
 It can help with overcoming shyness, overcoming guilt, and social skills in general.

 - In preparation / recovery related to medical and dental procedures: hypnotherapy can decrease anxiety, and assist in preparation for medical and dental procedures.
 It has also been shown to be beneficial in recovery, by promoting positive anticipation, and relaxation.

 As I am a member of the Australian Hypnotherapists Association, health fund rebates are available from most funds, depending on level of cover.

-Feel free to phone me on 0403 932311 (or email firstname.lastname@example.org) for further information or to arrange a consultation.
+Feel free to contact me (no obligation) for a chat about your particular situation, or to arrange a consultation.